rrovetto/Orbital-Space-Ontology-Project/README.md

   An ontology of STM concepts, to include organization, coordination and other activities for traffic in the orbital space environment.

 ## Desiderata (How you can help)
-* _Needs_: Financial support, formal collaborations, mentors, contributors, a team environment, study options or employment options for the author.
+Financial support, Educational support, and Technical support needed:
+* Formal collaborations, e.g., a sponsoring employer, regular employment, etc.
-* A PhD study opportunity to do this work.
-(Professors interested in me as a PhD student should make contact)
+* A PhD study opportunity so I can realize the project vision (Professors interested in me as a PhD student should make contact)
+* Mentors, volunteer technical contributors, a team environment.
 * Co-authors to complete and write papers (please contact--many papers on the shelf)
-* University professors and companies to formall partner with and apply to grants
-* Formal collaborations, e.g., contract work, regular employment, internships, etc.
 * Grants (e.g., with NASA, ESA, EU, etc.)

 ### Example Users
-* A planetary orbit visualization application by NASA.
+* A visualization of the solar system application by NASA employees.

 ## Creator/Author/Developer
 Robert J. Rovetto